 • Can a computer system be "intelligent" or "conscious"?

-• How and why can “artificial intelligence” improve on human decision-making?
+• How and why can artificial intelligence improve human decision-making?

-• How and why can the use of algorithms or machine learning improve the fairness of decision-making?
-How and why can it enshrine bias or other forms of injustice?
+• How and why does the use of algorithms or machine learning enshrine bias or other forms of injustice?

-• Who is responsible when a self-driving car or a social media algorithm produces bad outcomes?
+• Who is responsible when a self-driving car or social media algorithm produce bad outcomes?

-• Does the potential for super-intelligent autonomous AI systems pose an existential threat to humanity?
+• Does the potential for a super-intelligent AI system pose an existential threat to humanity?

 These are just some of the questions we'll discuss in our time together at PACT Session 1!
 See you there.